 ART 125 - Three Dimensional Design: Foundation

 This course introduces the student to how the elements of line, plane, shape, volume and mass are manipulated in the design of 3D forms.
 Texture, transparency, unification, modification, color, and other effects on these elements are also incorporated.
 The elements are defined, experimented with individually, in combination, and cumulatively.
 Individuality is encouraged within the structured framework of each project.
 Students experience a wide range of materials and processes to develop a broad three-dimensional experience.
 Students are responsible for purchasing their own materials for this course.
-Two class hours, four studio hours.

 Course Learning Outcomes

 1. Interpret and implement the elements [line, plane, shape, volume, mass] and principles of design individually and in combination, through sequentially related studio problems.